LT vz. 34: Hungary

 Hungary captured one LT vz.
 34 in Carpatho-Ukraine on 15 March 1939, when it conquered that country.
 Impressed, the Hungarians asked Škoda for a quote to repair it.
 The Hungarians did not accept the price, but Škoda fixed it for free once the Hungarians had bought a license to build the medium T-21 tank in August 1940.
 It was returned to Hungary in March 1941 and were used for training through 1943.

 Slovakia

 The 27 LT vz.
 34s (including 9 LT vz.
-34 light tanks which the Czechs had evacuated from Carpatho-Ukraine to Humene and Prešov) formed one company in the Armored Battalion "Martin" formed by the Slovak Army in mid-1939, which was later expanded into the Armored Regiment, but they were relegated to training duties once the Slovaks began to receive more modern tanks from Germany in 1941.
+34 light tanks which the Czechs had evacuated from Carpatho-Ukraine to Humenné and Prešov) formed one company in the Armored Battalion "Martin" formed by the Slovak Army in mid-1939, which was later expanded into the Armored Regiment, but they were relegated to training duties once the Slovaks began to receive more modern tanks from Germany in 1941.
 Ten were abandoned by the insurgents when the Slovak National Uprising began in September 1944 and were quickly captured by the Germans.
 The others were dug in on the approaches to Zvolen.